bnm3k/mem/README.md

 ![row-major traversal vs column-major traversal](assets/mm/traversals.svg)

-It is still the same from a correctness perspective (addition of ints is commutative) and it still does the same amount of work from a theoretic/complexity perspective (`O(MN)`).
+It is still the same from a correctness perspective (addition of doubles is commutative) and it still does the same amount of work from a theoretic/complexity perspective (`O(MN)`).
 However, its "actual" performance is quite poor compared to the prior row-by-row version.
 Given how 2-D arrays are